1. The Role of Lycopene in Health

 Skin Health: The antioxidants in yellow tomatoes can also contribute to skin health by protecting against sun damage and promoting a youthful appearance.

-Cancer Prevention: Although Lycopene content is lower in yellow tomatoes, the antioxidants they do contain may still play a role in reducing the risk of certain types of cancer.
+Cancer Prevention: Although lycopene content is lower in yellow tomatoes, the antioxidants they do contain may still play a role in reducing the risk of certain types of cancer.

 Bone Health: The vitamin K and calcium found in yellow tomatoes are essential for maintaining strong bones and preventing osteoporosis.